 This will depend on where you live (local temperatures) and your usage patterns.
 Basically you take power draw, and multiply it by avearge number of hours per day, that your AC runs.

-In Ohio, the AC runs an average of 10.3 hours per day.
+In Massachusetts, the AC runs an average of 10.3 hours per day.
 Multiply it by 30 days, and your will get approximate Kilo Watt Hours (kWh) per months.
 In our case it will be 788 kWhs.
 And to go a little further, at current electic rate of $0.2972 / kWh, it will cost approxymately $234 / month, to cool your home with a 3 Ton HVAC system.

 Benefits of Upgrading Your Old Central AC from 9 to 16 SEER: